A number of table and partition maintenance tasks can be carried out on partitioned tables using SQL statements intended for such purposes.

 ALTER TABLE trb3 CHECK PARTITION p1;

-This command will tell you whether the data or indexes in partition
+This statement tells you whether the data or indexes in partition

 t1are corrupted.
 If this is the case, use